bluekvirus/Stage.js/app/scripts/core/modules/README.md

 --------------
 This is the context module registry/factory; (a context module is also instrumented with a .module() method for sub module registration)

-2. data-units.js
+2. api.js
 ----------------
-This is the model/collection registry/factory; (for easier server entity integration, with server data route config)
+This is the data service/remote api interfacing registry

 3. parts.js
 -----------